-Any dog or cat adopted from the a humane shelter or any animal welfare organization incorporated under state laws shall be spayed or neutered by a veterinarian within one (1) month of adoption or at by six (6) months of age whichever is later.
+Any dog or eat animal adopted from a humane shelter or any animal welfare organization incorporated under state laws, unless medically cleared, shall be spayed or neutered by a veterinarian within one (1) month of adoption or by six (6) months of age whichever is later.
 (Gen. Ord.
 No. 25, 2001, As Amended, 3-14-02)